mahdighadiriii/FastApi/README.md

 ├── README.md
 └── submission.txt
 ```

+## Implementation Challenges
+- **Language Detection**: Parsing the `Accept-Language` header required handling multiple formats (e.g., `fa-IR`, `en-US`) and prioritizing query parameters over headers.
+We simplified by extracting the primary language code (e.g., `fa` from `fa-IR`).
+- **Unicode Support**: Ensuring proper UTF-8 encoding for Persian text in JSON responses and PO files was critical to avoid encoding issues.
+- **Dependency Injection**: Adding the translator dependency to all endpoints without breaking existing functionality required careful integration with FastAPI's dependency system.
+- **PO/MO Files**: Generating and compiling translation files manually can be error-prone.
+Automation tools like `xgettext` could streamline this in larger projects.

 ## Notes
 - The project uses `datetime.now(timezone.utc)` for timezone-aware datetime handling, ensuring compatibility with Python 3.12+.